No movement: UK, EU show little sign of defusing post-Brexit row | Politics

 No movement: UK, EU show little sign of defusing post-Brexit row

-At a Group of Seven summit in southwestern England, a meeting of the world's largest advanced economies, Prime Minister Boris Johnson held talks with French President Emmanuel Macron, German Chancellor Angela Merkel,, and top EU officials Ursula von der Leyen and Charles Michel.
+At a Group of Seven summit in southwestern England, a meeting of the world's largest advanced economies, Prime Minister Boris Johnson held talks with French President Emmanuel Macron, German Chancellor Angela Merkel and top EU officials Ursula von der Leyen and Charles Michel.
 The EU told London once again that it must implement the Brexit deal in full and introduce checks on certain goods moving from Britain to its province of Northern Ireland.
-Britain again called for urgent and innovative solutions.
+Britain again called for urgent and innovative solutions within the part of the deal called the Northern Ireland Protocol.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)